VincentSastra/tag-website/README.md

 # The Animal Guardian - Website

 A website for CPEN 391 project.
+The backend reposity is: https://github.com/Shiehand/tag-backend.
 Main entrypoint is in ./src/App.tsx \
 Contains 3 main pages:
    * **./pages/home.tsx** : The landing page where the user can see the aggregate informations & a list of all registered animal
    * **./pages/pets.tsx** : Detailed view of a specific animal.
 This paged can only be accessed through clicking an icon in the home page because args are passed as props